Trekking from the Atlantic to the Mediterranean across the Pyrenees on the Haute randonnée pyrénéenne (HPR)

 By jeep, camel and on foot through a desert of rocks and sand in the south of Jordan

 Fascinating ruins from antiquity in an equally fascinating landscape in Jordan

-The Pontic Mountains, which stretch along the coast in the north of Turkey, have their highest heights just before Georgia, before turning into the Lesser Caucasus.
+The Pontic Mountains, which stretch along the coast in the north of Turkey, have their highest heights just before Georgia, before turning into the Lesser Caucasus (see also The Formation of Mountains).
 The Kaçkar Mountains are also called the Pontic Alps; dark, rocky crests, needles of granite, blue cirque lakes, boulder fields.
-I could imagine that this is what the Silvretta … Continue reading “Trekking Mount Kaçkar”
+I could imagine … Continue reading “Trekking Mount Kaçkar”